All Episodes

 I don't know.

-It's always difficult to say what might happen in a situation like that, but from all the aspects of what I've learned, we might stand a good chance if we get into that venue.
+But from all aspects of what I've learned, we might stand a good chance if we get into that venue.

-Well, as you know, for years and years, the government, and as far as I know now, it is still true, the government says there is no such area as Area 51.
+Well, as you know, for years and years, the government, and as far as I still know, as far as I know now, it is still true.

-Yeah, that's a big chuckle though, isn't it Art?
+Yeah, that's a big chuckle, though, isn't it, Art?

 It was, you know, everyone knows it there, you know.